boxboat/training-labs/labs-07.md

 ```

 Inside that container, try to view the contents of the directory.
 What happens
 if you try to write to a file in the volume?
+What user are you inside the
+container and what users have access to write to the directory?

 ```
 ls -al /data
 cat /data/host.txt
-echo hello container >/data/container.txt exit
+echo hello container >/data/container.txt id # use this to check your uid exit
 ```